andrewash/shoresh-one-seed/README.md

 * visual treatment

 # Requirements
+* Google Chrome for Mac (probably Safari is fine too)
 * TV or external monitor set to 1920 x 1080 (HD 1080p), or 1920 x 1200 resolution

 # Guide for Jared and Shoresh Staff